-This was an actual International Flipper Pinball Association (IFPA) sanctioned tournament.
-They do this tournament monthly at this particular Pinball establishment.
+This was an actual International Flipper Pinball Association (IFPA) sanctioned tournament and it’s held monthly at this particular Pinball establishment.
 It sounds official and stuffy, but everyone there was really casual, welcoming and excited to see a newbie.
 I was still a little anxious and uncomfortable tip toeing into this community of Pinball Wizards.
 There were obviously some really strong players in the room and I hoped I wouldn’t do absolutely terrible.
 I decided to shake off my cares and just have fun playing Pinball games with perfect strangers.

 We played 13 rounds.
 I won 3. 😂 I found myself remembering how to play as we got about half way through the night, which was 3 hours of game time.
 The opponents I played were very kind, encouraging and gracious.
 I got some helpful tips and watched some good games.
 I played 2 rounds with the owner, who was no longer cranky, but really jovial and warm.
 He obviously really loves hosting these tournaments.